ucloud/ucloud-sdk-go/docs/Usage.md

 fmt.Printf("got error: %s", err)
 ```

-For bussiness error with RetCode > 0 at the body of server response, you can check it easily, such as
+For business error with RetCode > 0 at the body of server response, you can check it easily, such as

 ```go
 if uerr.IsCodeError(err) {